A Quantum Annealing Algorithm for Finding Pure Nash Equilibria in Graphical Games: Related Work

 Most known algorithms focus on finding \textit{mixed} or \textit{approximated} NE \cite{kearns2013graphical,ortiz2003nash,bhat2004computing,soni2007constraint}.
 However, some investigations in determining PNE in graphical and similar variations of games were made.

-Daskalakis and Papadimitriou present a reduction from graphical games to Markov random fields such that PNE can be found by statistical inference.
+Daskalakis and Papadimitriou present a reduction from GG to Markov random fields such that PNE can be found by statistical inference.
 They use known statistical inference algorithms like belief propagation, junction tree algorithm and Markov Chain Monte Carlo to determine PNE in graphical games \cite{daskalakis2006computing}.

 In \cite{jiang2007computing}, the authors analyze the problem of computing pure Nash equilibria in action graph games (AGGs), another compact game theoretic representation, which is similar to graphical games.
 They propose a dynamic-programming approach that constructs equilibria of the game from equilibria of restricted games played on subgraphs of the action graph.
 In particular, under the premise that the game is symmetric and the action graph has bounded treewidth, their algorithm determines the existence of a PNE in polynomial time.